Fanchengyan/data-downloader/README.md

 ```
 urls:  iterator
     iterator contains urls
 folder: str
     the folder to store output files.
-Default current folder.
+Default is current folder.
+authorize_from_browser: bool
+    whether to load cookies used by your web browser for authorization.
+    This means you can use python to download data by logining in to website
+    via browser (So far the following browsers are supported: Chrome，Firefox,
+    Opera, Edge, Chromium").
+It will be very usefull when website doesn't support
+    "HTTP Basic Auth".
+Default is False.
 file_names: iterator
     iterator contains names of files.
 Leaving it None if you want the program
-    to parse them from website. file_names can contain the absolute paths if folder is None.
+    to parse them from website. file_names can cantain the absolute paths if folder is None.
 limit: int
     the number of files downloading simultaneously
 desc: str
     description of datas downloading
+retry: int
+    number of reconnections when status code is 503
 ```

 **Example:**